TruebitProtocol/truebit-eth/README.md

 * a Solver has been selected but not yet instructed to reveal his solution in the clear, and
 * the Solver's private `originalRandombits` match those of the `taskID`.

-## callbacks
+## Contract callbacks

-Upon completion of a task, Truebit will call back to the Task Owner's (contract) address with a result.
-In order to make use of the result, the Task Owner's contract must include one or more of the following methods.
+Upon completion or cancellation of a task, Truebit will call back to the Task Owner's (contract) address with a result.
+In order to process the result, the Task Owner's contract must include one or more of the following methods.

 ```solidity
 function solved(bytes32 taskID, bytes32[] calldata files) external;